 Live casino games

-The early online casinos only featured RNG-based games.
+The early online casinos in India only featured RNG-based games.
 While these games were fun, they were more suitable for games like slots instead of table games like Blackjack or Roulette.
 Since these games need a dealer, the RNG-based games could not fully simulate the feeling of being in an actual casino.

 As technology kept developing, the range of possibilities also increased for online casino games.
 Game providers took advantage of technology like live streaming video, computer-human interfaces, and fast internet to create live casino games.